 For more information about the Single Subject Credential Program (overview, courses, credential requirements), please visit our SS website: SSCP

-All California teachers must pass the CBEST.
+CBEST: All California teachers must pass the CBEST.
 This is a basic skills exam consisting of Reading, Writing and Math.
 We encourage you to take and pass this before enrolling in our program.
 An added advantage to passing it prior to enrollment is that with the CBEST and a BA, you will qualify for substitute teaching in almost any district in Southern California.
 According to our program graduates, substitute teaching is the best way to prepare for successful student teaching.
 There are also other ways to fulfill the Basic Skillls Requirement.
 See link below for all options.

-Click here for information and testing dates for the CBEST: CBEST
+For information and testing dates for the CBEST: CBEST

-If you have earned a BA in Spanish, French, Italian, German or Latin at CSULB, you will meet Calfifornia Subject Matter Competency via a CSET Waiver.
+CSET: If you have earned a BA in Spanish, French, Italian, German or Latin at CSULB, you will meet Calfifornia Subject Matter Competency via a CSET Waiver.
 If you do not have one of these BA degrees, it is likely that you will need to take the CSET exam in your language.
 Note that we can only provide waivers for students who graduate from our programs or have equivilent coursework.
 Read more about these tests here: CSET

-International Students: In order to participate in the Single Subject Credential program you must possess a Social Security number.
+In order to participate in the Single Subject Credential program you must possess a Social Security number.
 Please consult with an advisor for International Students for details that will help you plan for our program: ISS

+All students must have an advisement appointment prior to beginning coursework.
 Please contact me to set up an appointment to plan your path toward a single subject credential.

-Summer Advising Hours:
+Fall Advising Hours:

 My office is AS-317 and the AS building is next to the library.
 You may find the best parking in Lot 18 where there are meters.
 It’s a 10-15 minute walk from there.
 Please note that CSULB is undergoing a lot of construction which affects parking.
 Sometimes you will luck out and find metered parking closer to my building—near EED 1, but there are limited spaces (see turn around area between Lot E8 and EED 1).